 Shark liver oil (SLO) has been used to help treat cancer, skin conditions, and respiratory ailments, as well as to reduce recurrent aphthous stomatitis and prevent radiation sickness.
 However, limited clinical data are available.
-Alkylglycerols have been studied as an immune system stimulant.
+Alkylglycerols have been studied as an immune system modulator an anti-inflammatory.
 Animal data suggest SLO may improve fertility.

 SLO marketed under the name isolutrol has been studied in a clinical trial of acne at a topical concentration of 0.15 g per 100 mL.

 Contraindications have not been identified.